Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 ## Limitations of 3rd Party Management in Heterogeneous Network Environments

-In the multi-vendor heterogeneous environment,vendors implementations of YANG models and NETCONF/RESTCONF protocols {{!RFC6241}}{{!RFC8040}} exhibit significant divergence.
+In the multi-vendor heterogeneous environment, vendors implementations of YANG models and NETCONF/RESTCONF protocols {{!RFC6241}}{{!RFC8040}} exhibit significant divergence.
 Different vendors implement different YANG models such as IETF YANG, Openconfig YANG, Vendor specific YANG.
-Some vendors only partially support standard Network management protocols while Other vendors might choose non-stanard network management protocol or telemetry protocol such as gnmi {{?I-D.openconfig-rtgwg-gnmi-spec}}, grpc {{?I-D.kumar-rtgwg-grpc-protocol}}.
+Some vendors only partially support standard Network management protocols while Other vendors might choose non-standard network management protocol or telemetry protocol such as gNMI {{?I-D.openconfig-rtgwg-gnmi-spec}}, gRPC {{?I-D.kumar-rtgwg-grpc-protocol}}.
 Without standard protocol or open programmable framework with multi-vendors integration drivers, integration various different data models and management protocols and allowing quickly adapt to different device are still big challenges.
 The same challenge is applied to multi-domain heterogeneous environment.